Land grabbers in TN a law unto themselves

 My sister started to receive calls from people and soon I got too.
 They threatened to sell the land.
 Again, a few months later, another person contacted us to purchase the land for the price we had fixed.
 But soon, he too backed out saying he received threat calls,” said the 54-year-old woman under anonymity.
 Due to constant intimidation and fear of life, they sold the property for a meagre `30 lakh, when the original value of the property was Rs 2 crore.

-Regular visits to the land and obtaining encumbrance certificates frequently can keep land grabbers at bay, said senior police officers.
-The issue of land grabbing can be stopped by the revenue offices, but as some staff in the department are hand in glove with the touts, tackling the issue has become an increasingly difficult for land owners, say police.
+Regular visits and getting encumbrance certificates can keep grabbers at bay.
+Grabbing can be stopped by revenue offices, but as some staff are hand in glove with touts, tackling it has become difficult for owners, say police.

-The ownership document from sub registrar office and the patta document from Tashildar office are the two important documents that are necessary to prove ownership of a land.
-Checking the documents online once in four to six months can help owners escape land grabbers, said police officers.

-N Sundar, sub inspector of police, Anti Land Grabbing Special Cell (ALGSC), said, “Many people who buy land do not visit the property, either because they move abroad or they move out of town.
-The land grabbers target such properties”